Documentation Index

 The generator leverages the existing framework infrastructure to discover and process your API metadata:- Route Discovery: It uses the

-Routerto find all registered routes and their corresponding controller classes. - Metadata Extraction: For each discovered route, it calls:
+Routerto find all registered routes and their corresponding controller classes. - Metadata Extraction: For each route, it resolves the associated request and response classes via

 Propertysystem to OpenAPI objects (Schemas, Parameters, RequestBodies, Responses). - Serialization: It assembles these objects into a final